-Why Amy Klobuchar's Endorsement of Joe Biden Could Change Everything
+Why Amy Klobuchar's Endorsement Of Joe Biden Could Change Everything

 During her campaign, Klobuchar has constantly touted her ability to bring people together, which includes working with Republican senators to pass over 100 bills during her long career.
 But ultimately, her opposition to Medicare for All and her prosecutorial record, which includes overseeing the potentially wrongful conviction of Myon Burrell, a Black man, of murder when he was a teenager, turned off progressives.
 Moderate Democrats see Biden as the more "electable" candidate, whether it's due to name recognition, executive experience, or gender.

 While Klobuchar’s campaign was never explicitly feminist, as one of the first women to run for president ever, she built an important template for future candidates with her assertiveness and refusal to back down in arguments.
-During the debates, Klobuchar sparred with Pete Buttigieg on everything from the inherent sexist double standard of his lack of political experience to her voting record — and never let him have the last word.
+During the debates, Klobuchar sparred with Buttigieg on everything from the inherent sexist double standard of his lack of political experience to her voting record — and never let him have the last word.
 (Who could forget, "I wish everyone was as perfect as you, Pete" during the Nevada Democratic debate?)
 Perhaps it's unsurprising, then, that she didn't let him steal her dropout thunder — announcing that she's leaving the race a day after him so as not to be lost in the news cycle.

 Honestly, I've spent the past 10 minutes cackling at the fact that Amy Klobuchar refused to share a day or news cycle with Pete Buttigieg, even in bowing out from this race.— Lily Herman (@lkherman) March 2, 2020